Shunk Gulley Oyster Bar: Gulf Views, Fresh Coastal Flavor, and a Taste of Apalachicola

 Though they have a limited supply now, Rash hopes next year it will be a different story as they scale up the farm.

-Once upon a time 90% of oysters eaten in Florida and 10% nationally came from Apalachicola.
-After a decades-long water war with Georgia, the BP Oil Spill, global sea level rise, ever-expanding industrial development, hurricanes, and overharvesting, the wild oyster population fell to crisis levels
+Once upon a time, 90% of oysters eaten in Florida and 10% nationally came from Apalachicola.
+After a decades-long water war with Georgia, the BP Oil Spill, global sea level rise, ever-expanding industrial development, hurricanes, and overharvesting, the wild oyster population fell to crisis levels.

 The celebrated Apalachicola oyster depends on a delicate balance of freshwater from the Apalachicola River and saltwater from St. George and St. Vincent Sounds to flourish.
-In 2020 Florida Fisheries regulators stepped in and closed the wild beds to harvesting for up to five years in the hopes they will replenish.
+In 2020, Florida Fisheries regulators stepped in and closed the wild beds to harvesting for up to five years in the hopes they would replenish.
 But, the loss to Georgia in the Supreme Court in April 2021 bodes poorly for the future of wild-harvested Apalachicola oysters.

 In the meantime, farms like Rattlesnake Cove have picked up the baton.
 The farmed oysters are performing the work once done by the wild bivalves.
-Those little oysters are doing the mighty work of filtering local waters of red tide and toxins without taking anything away from the natural environment.
+Those little oysters are doing the mighty work of filtering the local waters of red tide and toxins without taking anything away from the natural environment.
 The abundant blue crabs and fish found in Apalachicola and surrounding waters testify to the power of this keystone species to rebuild the marine ecosystem.

 Supporting the labor of local oyster farmers is not the only way Shunk Gulley is making a difference in our marine environments.